tahseenio/vrchat-notes-chrome-extension/README.md

 # VRChat Notes Chrome Extension

-<p>This extension allows users to take notes of new friends they have made in VRChat on the official [VRChat](https://vrchat.com/home website) website</p>
+<p>This extension allows users to take notes of new friends they have made in VRChat on the official [VRChat](https://vrchat.com/home website) website.
+All data is stored on localstorage so please ensure you take frequent backups of your notes using the menu (see below).</p>

+# FUTURE WORK
+- Cloud backup of notes

 # Screenshots